Friday, November 10, 2023

 On Monday, Freiburg's archaeologist, Dr. Bertram Jenisch, talked in this year's lecture series "In the Year and on the Day" about the Breisach Gate.

-As Lagniappe he reported about new traces of Vauban's legacy his institute had recently uncovered when digging into the Bastion St. Louis on which the Colombischlössle is built.
+As Lagniappe, he reported on new traces of Vauban's legacy that his institute had recently uncovered while digging into the Bastion St. Louis, on which the Colombischlössle is built.

 In an earlier blog, I wrote:

 When firearms dominated warfare, Freiburg's old city wall became a joke.
-During the Thirty Years' War and, particularly during the aggressive French wars in the late 16th and early 18th centuries, artillery quickly opened breaches in the fortifications (Bresche schießen) several times.
+During the Thirty Years' War and, particularly during the aggressive French wars in the late 16th and early 18th centuries, öffnete die Artillerie schnell mehrmals eine Bresche in dem maroden Mauerwerk (artillery quickly opened several breaches in the dilapidated masonry).

 Vauban's fortification of Freiburg.
 North is on the left.
 The Breisach Gate